-According to a U.S. Government Accountability Office (GAO) report published last year, the number of cited abuse deficiencies (in the nation’s nursing facilities) more than doubled over a five-year period from 2013 through 2017.
+According to a U.S. Government Accountability Office (GAO) report published last year, the number of cited abuse in nursing home facilities more than doubled over a five-year period from 2013 through 2017.
 In addition, the GAO found that nearly 43% of the abuse deficiencies in 2017 were cited at the highest levels of severity, compared with only 32% in 2013.

 It is not hard to see why cases of nursing home abuse are on the rise.
 Our population is aging, and an average of 10,000 Americans turn 65 years old every single day.
 At the same time, there has been consolidation in the nursing home industry as well as an increase in the number of for-profit facilities.
 To top it all off, we have an extremely tight labor market that makes it more difficult to adequately staff nursing facilities, and those who are hired tend not to be properly vetted or trained for their positions.